 If nothing super suspicious is found you head home and go about daily life, you’ll receive a letter in the mail confirming nothing was found and reminding you to book another appointment.
 If further testing is required you’ll receive a call from your GP, I received mine at work on a Saturday morning, pretty safe bet an early minute was called for.

-Mammograms save lives, pretty simple.
+Mammograms save lives, pretty simple really.
 Please, book your appointment, rock up and get your boobs screened.
 In between screening be ‘breast aware’, get to know your breasts and take note of change.
 More on what to look for in the next post.

 Have you put off a mammogram?
 What’s your tips for having a mammogram?